gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceSuperUser.md

 PS C:\>Add-AipServiceSuperUser -EmailAddress "EvanNarvaez@Contoso.com"
 ```

-This command adds an individual user to your organization's super user list for the Azure Information Protection service, by specifying the user's email address.
+This command adds an individual user to your organization's super user list for Azure Information Protection, by specifying the user's email address.

 ### Example 2: Add a service principal as a super user
 ```
 PS C:\>Add-AipServiceSuperUser -ServicePrincipalId "3C367900-44D1-4865-9379-9A3227042C25"
 ```

-This command adds a service principal to your organization's super user list for the Azure Information Protection service, by specifying the service principal's AppPrincipalId.
+This command adds a service principal to your organization's super user list for Azure Information Protection, by specifying the service principal's AppPrincipalId.

 ## PARAMETERS